NAppazeller/MechaCar_Statistical_Analysis/README.md

 *Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?*

+Vehicle weight, spoiler angle and all-wheel drive provided non-random amounts of variance.

 *Is the slope of the linear model considered to be zero?
 Why or why not?*

+The p-value of our linear regression analysis is 5.35 x 10<sup>-11</sup> , which is much smaller than our assumed significance level of 0.05%.
+There is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

 *Does this linear model predict mpg of MechaCar prototypes effectively?
-W*hy or why not?
+Why or why not?

+Yes, this linear model predicts the mpg of MechaCar prototypes effectively.
+Looking at the R-squared value of 0.7149 we can estimate an accurate prediction rate of 71%.

 ## Summary Statistics on Suspension Coils